juanlizarazo/chat-nodejs-service/README.md

 ## Stack overview

-service: node, npm, docker, expressjs, socket.io
+- service: node, npm, docker, expressjs, socket.io
-web-ui: html/css/jquery
+- web-ui: html/css/jquery (Yep, no fancy front end, I wanted to keep it under a 3h time to build project).

 ## How to run